 Today our congregation is older and smaller than before with a usual Sunday attendance between twenty and forty people.
 We are finding our worship to be more joyful and flexible than in years past with the use of some contemporary music and by using more of the optional service elements available to us.

 We have found new life in working with other churches to do mission and ministry that none of us could do alone.
 Holy Trinity joins with other churches in the community to serve the food shelf with the collections from our ecumenical Lenten soup suppers and prayer services.
 We also serve the food shelf and the wider community in supporting the Christmas dinner, which is free to anyone who comes and provides free take out meals to those who ask for them.
-We operate the ecumenical Clothes Closet two months a year.
 We put on a dinner once a year to support a project that serves the Millenium Development goals to reduce world-wide poverty.